networktocode/workshop-implementing-cicd-documentation/README.md

 - [GitLab](https://about.gitlab.com/pricing/): We will use the SaaS version of GitLab as the CI server.
 The CI server handles the committing, building, testing, staging, and releasing the changes.
 - [GitLab Runners](https://docs.gitlab.com/runner/): GitLab runners are workers that registers itself with the GitLab server and managed by the GitLab server.
 They are responsible to carry out the instructions by the GitLab server.
+- [Containerlab](https://containerlab.dev/): We will use containerlab for our lab devices running inside of codespace.
+- [Arista cEOS](https://containerlab.dev/manual/kinds/ceos/): We will use Arista cEOS for our lab for their light overhead and relative high adaption in production networks.

+**One of the following are used for workshops**:
+- [Digital Ocean Droplets](https://www.digitalocean.com/): We will use a server from Digital Ocean as the as the virtual server to run our network lab.
+It has all services and software pre-installed to streamline the lab environment.
+We will use Containerlab to run a few network devices for our lab that will run inside the Droplet server.
 - [GitHub Codespace](https://github.com/features/codespaces): We will use GitHub codespace as our IDE as well as the virtual server to run our network lab.
 GitHub provides these container-based development environment for developers.
 We will use Containerlab to run a few network devices for our lab.
 GitHub offer a generous free tier in Codespace that should remain to be free for the duration of this lab.
-- [Containerlab](https://containerlab.dev/): We will use containerlab for our lab devices running inside of codespace.
-- [Arista cEOS](https://containerlab.dev/manual/kinds/ceos/): We will use Arista cEOS for our lab for their light overhead and relative high adaption in production networks.

 ## GitLab Account Registration and cEOS Download